koalas11/Gestionale_Cinema/REST.md

 **Returned Status Codes**:

 * 200 OK: The request has been successfully processed and the list of seats is returned.
+* 404 Not Found: At least one of the parameters has not been found.

 **Security** : the list of seats is obfuscated from the user (so that the user cannot see which seats are already booked)

 ## `/movies/booking/{bookingId}/seats`